-No. The law doesn’t impose a maximum size on the districts, only that districts have roughly the same population so that County residents have proportional representation.
-However, state law does limit the number of districts — Fairfax County may have as few as five districts or as many as 11.
+No. The law doesn’t impose a maximum size on the districts, only that districts have roughly the same population so that county residents have proportional representation.
+Under the Board of Supervisors’ legal and policy criteria for redistricting, however, the population deviation between the most and least populated districts must be less than 10%.
+State law limits the number of local election districts though — Fairfax County may have as few as five districts or as many as 11.
 Currently, there are nine districts.

 Yes, although renaming districts doesn't have to be done as part of the redistricting process.
 In the past, district names have been created or changed as part of the process.
 For example, the 1991 redistricting process resulted in name changes, including the renamed Braddock and Hunter Mill districts.